 In presentations by scholars and persons in authority, the improvement of relations with India has been presented as a development that would be totPakistan's advantage.
-It was emphasized that relations with India ures to encourage Chinese investors as well as tourists to visit Pakistan.
+It was emphasized that relations with India ed, we have to take firm measures to encourage Chinese investors as well as tourists to visit Pakistan.
 China had agreed to include Pakistan among favoured tourist destinations, but the Chinese organizations that were preparing to organize tours in Pakistan have postponed their visits, since they feel that the security situation has to improve before foreign tourists visit Pakistan.
-The potential of tourist traffic from China is truly enormous. as prosperity spreads and millions of Chinese want to see the world.
+The potential of tourist traffic from China is truly enormous, as prosperity spreads and millions of Chinese want to see the world.
 Last year, a million Chinese tourists went to Thailand alone.